What to Wear for a Professional Headshot: 10 Best Practices [2026]

 BONUS: Take a deep breath before the photo is taken.
 This calms you down, puffs up your chest, and makes you appear more confident in the shot.

-To practice, try a few expressions in front of the mirror beforehand.
+To practice, try a few poses in front of the mirror beforehand.
 Think about a funny moment or a loved one—this can bring out a more natural smile and help you look friendly and approachable.

 10. Plan Ahead: Test and Prepare Your Outfit Before the Shoot